jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

 `PPUADDR` registers.
 Nothing seemed suspicious enough to warrant further investigation.
 I noticed that when I moved Mario, this line would shift as well, which led me to believe that my scrolling logic was wrong.
-When I logged the coarse X scroll values at the start of each scanline, I noticed that the first thirty scanlines had a different value than the later scanlines.
+When I logged the coarse X scroll values at the start of each scanline, I noticed that the first 30 scanlines had a different value than the later scanlines.
 Note that scanline 30 was precisely the last line of the status bar.
 I was making a write to `PPUSCROLL` in the middle of scanline 30, which caused the rest of the scanline to shift leftwards.
 Interesting...
 If I were to make that write in the middle of scanline 31, the status bar and the background would render correctly.
-At this point, I was convinced that I had a timing issue and by comparing the Nintendulor's logs, there was approximately 400 PPU clocks between when I wrote to `PPUSCROLL` and when Nintendular did.
+At this point, I was convinced that I had a timing issue and by comparing the Nintendulor's logs, there was approximately 400 PPU clocks between when I wrote to `PPUSCROLL` and when Nintendulator did.

 After a bit more debugging, I finally found the root cause of the issue.
 To fully understand what was happening, it is important to grasp _how_ Super Mario Bros was able to scroll the background,